cohstats/twitch-overlay-extension/README.md

 We are using the libraries react, firebase, antd, @mantine/hooks and @ant-design/icons The source code for this build can be found here: https://github.com/cohstats/twitch-overlay-extension

+## Development
+1. Open in the Twitch Rig
+2. Run yarn host

+Be careful that views can be user specific - check twitch.extension.config.json and be sure the views are configured for your account.

 # DEFAULT INFO

 # Twitch Extension React Boilerplate